firavoyage/blogging/projects.md

   - "notes are shown on the page"
   - "function image is painted on the screen"
 - anime style
+  - honkai impact third chapter one set and logic
+  - alysia as sparkle
   - mihoyo or blue archive classroom
   - aventurine's scheme cards & round-based battle in 0 turn
   - fuxuan's divine perspective